A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Computational Experiments

 Table~\ref{t2} presents the performance comparison between Method \Rmnum{1} and Method \Rmnum{2}, each using three different sizes of ranked gene sets, on the iML1515 dataset under a specified time limit.
-Notably, the top three genes were ranked identically by all nine strategies for this dataset.
+Notably, the top three genes were ranked identically by all five strategies for this dataset.
 When one important gene was included, Method \Rmnum{1} outperformed Method \Rmnum{2} by producing 36.90$\%$ additional successful cases, indicating a notable improvement.
 It also preserved 88.69$\%$ of successful cases of Method \Rmnum{2} while reducing runtime, demonstrating a clear advantage in both effectiveness and efficiency.
 With two important genes, Method \Rmnum{1} achieved a 48.21$\%$ increase in successful cases compared to Method \Rmnum{2} and reliably reproduced nearly 90$\%$ of Method \Rmnum{2}’s results, further confirming its robustness and superior performance.
 Using three important genes, Method \Rmnum{1} generated almost 50$\%$ more successful cases than Method \Rmnum{2}.
 It also maintained over 87.50$\%$ overlap with Method \Rmnum{2}’s success cases while achieving a comparable average runtime, highlighting both its computational efficiency and reliability.
-Detailed information can be found in Table S2 provided in the supplementary file. \\

-Table~\ref{t3} shows the results on the e$\_$coli$\_$core dataset, a small-scale constraint-based metabolic network comprising only 72 metabolites and 95 reactions.
-On this dataset, Method \Rmnum{1} yielded few additional success cases.
+The results on the e$\_$coli$\_$core dataset, a small-scale constraint-based metabolic network comprising only 72 metabolites and 95 reactions, are provided in Table~\ref{t3}.
+On this dataset, Method \Rmnum{1} yielded a few additional success cases.
 However, they were still able to recover nearly all the success cases identified by Method \Rmnum{2}.
 This outcome suggests that, for small-scale models, the primary bottleneck is not computation time, and Method \Rmnum{2} may already operate at full efficiency.
 Furthermore, the observed increase in average runtime indicates that the proposed framework does not improve computational efficiency in small-scale models.
 For the few successful cases obtained solely through Method \Rmnum{2}, their average runtime largely exceeded the mean runtime of all Method \Rmnum{2}'s successful cases.
-Detailed information is available in Table S3 presented in the supplementary file.\\